If you’re considering moving to Poole, you’re in for a treat.

 Sandbanks is the place to be if you’re looking for a luxurious home.

-With an average sold price of £1,945,265 over the last year, this exclusive location is home to some of the most expensive homes in the region.
+With an average selling price of £1,298,750, this exclusive location is home to some of the most expensive homes in the region.

 There are lots of possibilities in other parts of Poole, too, if you’re searching for something more reasonably priced.

-Due to the abundance of premium homes, the average price of a home in Poole is somewhat exaggerated at £460,150, although this figure is down from around £470,000 twelve months ago!
+Due to the abundance of premium homes, the average price of a home in Poole is somewhat exaggerated at £470,220.

 Parkstone is an excellent choice if you’re looking for a more practical property.

-Here, homes can be bought for an average of £359,863, making it a much more cost-effective choice for many buyers.
+Here, a three-bedroom semi can be bought for about £250,000, making it a much more cost-effective choice for families.

 Retirement properties have a sizable market because of the vast number of retirees attracted to Poole’s waterfront location.